2004 Pontiac Grand Am Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Pontiac Grand Am
+A guide to repairs, service, and maintenance costs for your 2004 Pontiac Grand Am

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
 Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
 Replacing the intake manifold gasket should correct these leaks.

 The turn signal switch may fail causing the hazard/turn signal flasher to continue to click even when the turn signal switch is off.
 Replacing the faulty turn signal switch will commonly correct this condition.

 2004 Pontiac Grand Am Questionsis there anyway i can tell on my own if i just need brake pads or a rotor too?
 (1 answer)

 I hear a rubbing sound every time i hit my brakes all the way down or even sometimes when i turn and don't even use my brakes.

 Replaced battery and alternator.
 Thought problem was fixed.
 Drove the car about 60 miles.
 Battery light came on, air bag light came on, fuel light came on and fuel gauge went to empty.
 All dash lights lit up and car sputtered and died.
 Don't know what to do!!

 I changed the spark plugs and wires and coils and cleaned the egr and the maf and the cat I cleaned it as well what else can I do

 2004 Pontiac Grand Am RecallsIgnition Lock Cylinder Concern